 Parts Unknown, simply put, is wrestling speak for "we don't know where the hell this guy's from."
 However, it's taken on a life of its own in wrestling fandom, where it's become popular to depict Parts Unknown as a real place that's home to some very unreal personalities.
 Possibly as a result of this, most wrestling promoters have changed from using Parts Unknown to using more descriptive, though equally non-specific, hometowns.

-This trope is also often used in video games, specifically beat 'em ups, including Street Fighter
+This is also often used in video games, specifically fighting games, including Street Fighter

 .
 This is probably due to the fact that nationality can often lead to preconceived notions about how a character should behave and look

 .
 Parts Unknown avoids this situation, especially with regards to certain characters who are not